tannercollin/sharenote-py/README.md

 - note encryption is not yet implemented (I trust my own server)
 - note expiry is not yet implemented

 ## Setup

 1. Point a domain / subdomain to your server.
-2. Set up sharenote-py using the instructions below.
+2. Set up the sharenote-py server using the instructions below.
 3. Install the "Share Note" community plugin by Alan Grainger.
 4. Activate the plugin, open the plugin's settings page.
 5. Disable "Share as encrypted by default" at the bottom (not yet implemented), close settings.
 6. Edit the `.obsidian/plugins/share-note/data.json` file in your vault's filesystem.
 7. Set the "server" value to your server's URL from step 1, example: `https://notes.example.com` (no trailing slash).
 8. Open Obsidian's Community Plugins settings, then deactivate and reactivate the Share Note plugin.

+### Backup

+You can back up the `static/` directory where the notes are if you want, but it's not necessary as they can all be re-shared.

+You should back up your `settings.py` file's `SECRET_SEED` value so the URLs of your shared notes don't ever change to prevent links from breaking.

 ## Python-based Installation